frasfras/eco-gpt/README.md

    NGROK_AUTH_TOKEN = "NGROK_AUTH_TOKEN"

 4. ## Run in Google Colab with ngrok <br/>
-   Run in Collab notebook  run all Cells. and Cell #5 "Run in Google Colab with ngrok".
+   Run in Collab notebook  run all Cells. and Cell #4 "Run in Google Colab with ngrok".
-   Click the printed URL to access the app.
+   Click the printed URL below to access the app.
 ##
 5. ## Testing Instructions
   Upload data